Höðr

 According to the Prose Edda and the Poetic Edda, the goddess Frigg, Baldr's mother, made everything in existence swear never to harm Baldr, except for the mistletoe, which she found too unimportant to ask (alternatively, which she found too young to demand an oath from).
 The gods amused themselves by trying weapons on Baldr and seeing them fail to do any harm.
 Loki, the mischief-maker, upon finding out about Baldr's one weakness, made a spear from mistletoe, and helped Höðr shoot it at Baldr.
-In reaction to this, Odin and the giantess Rindr gave birth to Váli, who grew to adulthood within a day and slew Höðr.
+In reaction to this, Odin and Rindr gave birth to Váli, who grew to adulthood within a day and slew Höðr.

 The Danish historian Saxo Grammaticus recorded an alternative version of this myth in his Gesta Danorum.
 In this version, the mortal hero Høtherus and the demi-god Balderus compete for the hand of Nanna.
 Ultimately, Høtherus slays Balderus.

 Name

 According to scholar Andy Orchard, the theonym Hǫðr can be translated as 'warrior'.
 Jan de Vries and Vladimir Orel write that is comparable with Old Norse hǫð ('war, slaughter'), and related to Old English heaðu-deór ('brave, stout in war'), from Proto-Germanic *haþuz ('battle'; cf. Old High German hadu-, Old Saxon hathu-, Old Frisian -had, Burgundian *haþus).